jbillcliffe/django-renterprise/README.md

 [^4]: Renterprise Portfolio 1 - My own web design I created as part of my first project for Code Institute.
 This software is an extension of the idea of Renterprise: https://github.com/jbillcliffe/portfolio1-renterprise/
 [^5]: Renterprise Portfolio 3 - My own python console program created as part of my third project for Code Institute.
 This software is an extension of the idea of Renterprise: https://github.com/jbillcliffe/portfolio3-booking-system/
 [^6]: GitHub projects - A way of creating workflows for a project and being able to manage across teams.: https://github.com/users/jbillcliffe/projects/4
+[^7]: Heroku - A place to host projects.
+In this case to host the python terminal. : https://www.heroku.com
+[^8]: PyPI - the package index.
+Containg a whole wealth of python libraries to plug in: https://pypi.org/
+[^10]: W3Schools- Invaluable for providing details on elements and their attributes and so much HTML/CSS information : https://www.w3schools.com/
+[^11]: Stack Overflow - One of the most important resources for developers : https://stackoverflow.com/
+[^12]: How to do correct formatting for PEP8 : https://peps.python.org/pep-0008/
+[^13]: Django Frameworks.
+The framework that allows the operation of this as an MVC model : https://www.djangoproject.com/
+[^14]: Gitpod, a cloud based IDE for developing the web application : https://www.gitpod.io
 [^15]: Font Awesome - A great source of free icons to use in many formats : https://www.fontawesome.com